How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 SRRV Courtesy

-A separate category for specific groups, with significantly lower deposit requirements:
+A separate category for specific groups, with much lower deposit requirements:

 - Foreign Nationals (Courtesy): Intended for retired diplomats, retired military personnel from recognised organisations, and individuals classified as "philanthropists" or "high achievers" by the PRA.
 Deposit: USD 1,500 (age 50+) or USD 3,000–6,000 (age 40–49, depending on pension status).